 Background to FuelWatch

-FuelWatch is a fuel monitoring service created by the Western Australian Government in January 2001 in response to a Parliamentary Select Committee which investigated the then intra-daily price changes and the city-country price differential in 2000.
+FuelWatch is a fuel price monitoring service created by the Western Australian Government in January 2001 in response to a Parliamentary Select Committee which investigated the then intra-daily price changes and the city-country price differential in 2000.

 On January 2, 2001 FuelWatch began the daily monitoring of prices for petrol, diesel and LPG/Autogas within metropolitan Perth and many regional areas from Albany to Geraldton.